-Financial Measures
+Financial measures

 - Trading EBITDA for Capral and (for relevant General/Divisional Managers) Business Units (30%).
 Key financial threshold measure as reflects underlying earnings after excluding the impact of external economic factors such as the volatility of global aluminium prices and the unrealised impact of foreign exchange rate fluctuations. - Net Profit After Tax for Capral (15%).
 Aligned to ability to pay dividends. - Free Cash Flow for Capral (15%).
-Selected to ensure effectiveness of cash management. - Working Capital to Annualised Sales for Capral and (for relevant General/ Divisional Managers) Business Units (10%).
+Selected to ensure effectiveness of cash management. - % Working Capital to Annualised Sales for Capral and (for relevant General/ Divisional Managers) Business Units (10%).
 Selected to ensure effectiveness of capital management.

-Safety and other Nonfinancial Measures
+Safety and other non-financial measures

 Specific individual objectives are set to reflect measurable and numeric (where possible) strategic initiatives and profit and safety improvement objectives.
-The key individual objectives include performance to targets/growth, customers, sales productivity and operational improvements, key projects, and cost improvements.
+The key individual objectives include performance to customers, sales targets/growth, productivity and operational improvements, key projects, and cost improvements.
 The weightings are generally 5% however may be higher or lower depending on importance to company performance.